sxdobbala/Azure_TF_Examples/README.md

-# EaC
+# TFaC
-Everything as Code Repo
+TF as Code Repo